 WORK: Doing all the edits my wonderful new editor asked for.
 Then doing them again.
 And again.
-And being blown away by the copy editor as we speak (or as I type.)
-More on that tomorrow, cause it's seriously cool.
+And being blown away by the copy editors.

 LUCK: Having such amazing people working on my book.
-I made a joke yesterday that I feel like the Verizon guy.
+I joked that I feel like the Verizon guy.
 I turn around, and there they are--all these folks who are working hard so that my book is the best it can be and does well for all of us.